DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-master-detail-data-source.md

 5. Click **OK** to close the editor.
 Click **Finish** to complete the Data Source Wizard.

 The Data Source Wizard creates a new **FederationDataSource** that includes two queries with a master-detail relationship.
-This data source becomes available in the [Report Explorer](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md)'s **Components** node.
+This data source becomes available in the [Report Explorer](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/report-explorer.md)'s **Data Sources** node.
 The [Field List](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/field-list.md) reflects the data source's structure.

 ![](../../../../images/eurd-data-federation-master-detail-data-source-structure.png)